 The Browse Time test is executed five times and our final result is an average of these five samples.
-The local server is restarted between different products and one initial 'test' run is conducted prior to testing to install Adobe Flash Player, an add-on which is used by many popular websites.
+The local server is restarted between different products and one initial 'test' run is conducted.

-Benchmark 7 - Internet Explorer Launch Time
+Benchmark 7 - Edge Launch Time

-The average launch time of Internet Explorer interface was taken using AppTimer.
+The average launch time of Microsoft Edge interface was taken using AppTimer.
 This test was practically identical to the User Interface launch time test.
-For each product tested, we obtained a total of fifteen samples from five sets of three Internet Explorer launches, with a reboot before each set to clear caching effects by the operating system.
-When compiling the results the first of each set was separated out so that there was a set of values for the initial launch after reboot and a set for subsequent launches.
+For each product tested, we obtained a total of fifteen samples from five sets of three Edge launches, with a reboot before each set to clear caching effects by the operating system.
+When compiling the results, the first of each set was separated out so that there was a set of values for the initial launch after reboot and a set for subsequent launches.

-For this test, we have used Internet Explorer 11 (Version 11.0.9600.17207) as our test browser.
+For this test, we have used Microsoft Edge (Version 40.15063.0.0) as our test browser.